 The Night Before

-Get adequate sleep—fatigue significantly impacts cognitive performance.
-Avoid cramming; instead, review key concepts lightly if you feel compelled to study.
-Prepare everything you need to bring and plan your route to the testing center.
+Get adequate sleep—fatigue impacts cognitive performance.
+Avoid cramming.
+Prepare everything you need and plan your route.

 Morning Of

-Eat a balanced breakfast with protein and complex carbohydrates for sustained energy.
-Arrive at least 30 minutes early to handle any administrative requirements and settle in before testing begins.
+Eat a balanced breakfast with protein and complex carbohydrates.
+Arrive at least 30 minutes early.

 During the Test